 My name is Marshall B. After almost 20 years clean and sober, in 2012 I relapsed and got arrested for driving under the influence.
 I had court-mandated treatment and went to

 Carle Hospital’s Addiction Recovery Center in Urbana.
 There, I was exposed to

 Rebecca’s Alexander Technique Mindful Recovery Practices (MRP) classes.

 MRP stress release, breathing and sitting techniques are especially helpful to me in AA/NA meetings and daily situations that I need to be alert for yet remain calm and centered.
 Overall I’m managing stress better which helps me stay clean and sober.
 MRP is of great value to my recovery every day.

-I was impressed with Becca’s presentations at Carle and the simple methods that she taught us for grounding and calming, which I have used ever since first learning them.
+I was impressed with Rebecca’s classes at Carle, and the simple, effective methods that she taught us for grounding and calming, which I have used ever since first learning them.

 Marshall B. Urbana, IL

 Prairie Center Behavioral Health Systems: Relapse prevention, stress reduction, mood elevation and co-occurring disorders